 Quite Great Art and Cultural Public Relations

-A classic example of the work conducted relates to the auction of legendary Pink Floyd founder member Syd Barrett’s art following his untimely death and the vast array of media that covered the story.
-The Quite Great team have worked with the likes of Mick Rock on unique limited edition art sold by a London Gallery through to auctions that included Turner paintings.
+A classic example of some of the work conducted through Quite Great, relates to the auction of legendary Pink Floyd founder member Syd Barrett and his art.
+Following his untimely death and the vast array of media that covered the story, Quite Great worked to assist in events and exhibitions.
+The Quite Great team have also worked with the likes of Mick Rock on unique limited edition art.

 For more information contact us at firstname.lastname@example.org